Samo: Rebellion

 The revolt is believed to have begun in Moravia.
 The Slavic rebels were allegedly supported by Franks and Samo was supposedly sent from Francia to ensure Frankish support.
 The revolt allegedly also been supported by the Byzantine Empire.
 Samo realised that the rebels lacked a strong leadership, which he used as an opportunity to establish his authority and demonstrate his command skills.
 Under Samo's leadership, Slavic rebels successfully fought and defeated Avars in multiple engagements.
 Samo earned respect among the Slavic tribes for his skilled leadership.
 Samo's victory over Avars in the final engagement secured the success of the rebellion and establishment of his state on the freed Slavic lands.

 According to Chronicle of Fredegar, "A great number of the Huns [Avars] were killed by Vinidian [Slavic] swords." during the rebellion.
 The success of the Slavic uprising caused irrecoverable damage to the Avar Khaganate and Samo was proclaimed Rex Sclavorum ("King of the Slavs") for his outstanding leadership in the uprising.

+Rule

 Despite the desire of Franks to establish their control over the recently freed Slavic lands and Samo's connection to the Frankish lands, Samo refused to bring these lands under Frankish control and retained independence of his newly-established state from both the Avar Khaganate and Francia.
 Samo signed a peace agreement with King Dagobert I to ensure stability for his state.
 It was believed to have encompassed Bohemia, Moravia, Slovakia, eastern Austria and later White Serbia.
 However, in 630, the Franks invaded Slavic lands after Samo's refusal to turn in Slavs who engaged in rampant banditry against the Frankish merchants.
 The conflict cumulated at the Battle of Wogastisburg in 631, which ended in Frankish defeat.

 Samo also maintained long-distance trade relationships.
 On his death, however, his title was not inherited by his sons.
 Ultimately, Samo can be credited with forging a Wendish identity by speaking on behalf of the community which recognised his authority.

 Aftermath

 The history of the tribal union after Samo's death in 658 or 659 is largely unclear, though it is generally assumed that it ended.
 Archaeological findings show that the Avars returned to their previous territories (at least to southernmost modern Slovakia) and entered into a symbiosis with the Slavs, whereas territories to the north of the Avar Khaganate were purely Slav territories.
 The first specific thing that is known about the fate of these Slavs and Avars is the existence of Moravian and Nitravian principalities in the late 8th century, which attacked the Avars, and the defeat of the Avars by the Franks under Charlemagne in 799 or 802–03, after which the Avars soon ceased to exist.
-Great Moravia is viewed as a continuation or successor state to Samo's Empire.
+Great Moravia is viewed as a continuation or successor state to Samo's realm.
 The polity has been called the first Slavic state.